ultimateai/Blog/_posts/2023-12-22-central-workflows.markdown

 3. **Staging Environment Deployment:** When is the suitable time for a deployment to the "stage" environment?

-4. **Production Environment Deployment:** When is it appropriate for a deployment to the "prod" environment?
-Should everyone have the ability to deploy to prod, and are there any time constraints (e.g., avoiding deployments on Fridays)?
+4. **Production Environment Deployment:** When is it appropriate for a deployment to the "production" environment?
+Should everyone have the ability to deploy to production, and are there any time constraints (e.g., avoiding deployments on Fridays)?

 5. **Deployment Announcements:** How should a deployment to prod be announced?